-Purpose of All The Right Moves
+Purpose of All the Right Moves

 It is our goal to clearly outline responsibilities of all individuals providing services in buildings managed by Akridge to coordinate related responsibilities, and to ensure that our Clients' best interests are always protected.
 To help minimize any inconvenience to our Clients we have prepared the following project rules and guidelines.
 These guidelines are intended to assist all parties involved in the construction process.
-However, should any procedure in any way conflict with the terms of the Agreement of Lease, the Lease terms shall prevail.
+However, if any procedure in any way conflict with the terms of the Agreement of Lease, the Lease terms shall prevail.

 Our personnel are always available to assist you and are willing to do everything they can to accommodate everyone's needs; however, we must be kept properly advised of construction activities to protect the components of the building, and, more importantly, the people who use it.
+Should you have any specific questions that are not addressed in this booklet, please contact Senior Property Manager, Kaitlin Costello, at 202.756.3087 or kcostello@akridge.com.